muchcreative/Single-Stock-EDA-Example/1. Initial Data Transformations/README.md

 **1. Basic Returns**

-The easiest type of data transformation is using basic daily returns given as (P2/P1) for your machine learning or strategy inputs.
+The easiest type of data transformation is using basic daily returns given as (P2 / P1) for your machine learning or strategy inputs.

 **2. Log-Returns**

 The most well known form of data transformations for the stock market.
 More information on this and well founded reasoning can be found on Quantivity, seen [here](https://quantivity.wordpress.com/2011/02/21/why-log-returns/).
+The equation is given as log(P2/P1) with the recommened log base being e, but log10 has been used before.

 **3. Moving Averages**